 More generally, it makes no sense to read § 1321 as providing that, when HHS creates an Exchange under that provision, "a state is considered to have established an Exchange."
 (Opp.
-36 (emphasis added).)
+23 (emphasis added).)
 To the contrary, HHS's authority under § 1321 to create an Exchange is only triggered by the state's acknowledged failure to establish the "required" Exchange under § 1311.
-In other words, § 1321's premise is that an HHS Exchange is not an Exchange established by the State under § 1311, because the latter can be created only if the former is not.
+In other words, § 1321's premise is that an HHS Exchange is not an Exchange established by the State under § 1311, because the former can be created only if the latter is not.

-The Government nonetheless defends its illogical, atextual interpretation by noting that, as defined elsewhere, Exchange means "Exchange established under section 1311," and so the Exchange established by HHS under § 1321 (after the state defaults under § 1311) is somehow

-"established by the State under section 1311."
+The Government nonetheless defends its illogical, atextual interpretation by noting that, as defined elsewhere, Exchange means "Exchange established under section 1311," and so the Exchange established by HHS under § 1321 (after the state defaults under § 1311) is somehow "established by the State under section 1311."
 But this definition simply confirms what is already obvious: The Exchange created by HHS in the event of state default is the same as the one the state would have created under § 1311.
 Again, this does not change the dispositive fact that it is HHS, not the state, establishing the Exchange.
 Nor can an HHS Exchange be "deemed" to be state-established, because § 1321 contains no "deeming" language and because Exchanges may be established under that section only if there is no state-established Exchange.
 Indeed, if anything, the fact that Exchanges are defined as those established under the section requiring state-established Exchanges undermines the Government's argument that the subsidy provisions' reference to "Exchange" somehow also includes federally established Exchanges.
+1

 Most fundamentally, plugging the global definition of Exchange into § 1321 provides, at most, that Exchanges created by HHS can be treated as Exchanges "established under section 1311."
 But that does nothing to expand the Exchanges for which subsidies are available to include HHS Exchanges.
 Subsidies are limited to those who buy coverage through an Exchange "established by the State under section 1311."
 26 U.S.C. § 36B(c)(2)(A)(i) (emphasis added).
-If federal Exchanges could be deemed established under § 1311, this simply means that the subsidy provisions further distinguish among § 1311 Exchanges based on which entity established them.
+If federal Exchanges are deemed established under § 1311, this simply means that the subsidy provisions further distinguish among § 1311 Exchanges based on which entity established them.
 Only Exchanges established by the State under § 1311 receive subsidies.
-Indeed, the wording of the subsidy provisions might well have resulted from the drafters' recognition that the interplay between § 1321 and the Act's definitional provision creates ambiguity about whether such HHS Exchanges are really "§ 1311" or "§ 1321" Exchanges, thus requiring the unambiguous further specification that subsidies are available only in state-established Exchanges under § 1311, not
+Indeed, the wording of the subsidy provisions might well have resulted from the drafters' recognition that the interplay between § 1321 and the Act's definitional provision creates ambiguity about whether such HHS Exchanges are really "\§ 1311" or "\§ 1321" Exchanges, thus requiring the unambiguous further specification that subsidies are available only in state-established Exchanges under § 1311, not any Exchanges under § 1311.
+Accordingly, however one answers the largely metaphysical question of whether HHS Exchanges are "§ 1321" or "§ 1311" Exchanges, they plainly cannot be "Exchanges established by the State under section 1311."